 \section{Visual Interface}

 The visualization module consists of three visualization components (\autoref{fig:teaser}).
-The \textbf{scatter plot}~(a) offers an overview of the discriminatory itemsets and allow users to filter itemsets. \qianwen{ \textbf{RippleSet}~(b) and \textbf{attribute matrix}~(c) supplement each other to support a detailed analysis of discriminatory itemsets.
-RippleSet reveals the discrimination among items that belong to intricately intertwined sets, while attribute matrix illustrates the details of each itemsets. }
+The \textbf{scatter plot}~(a) offers an overview of the discriminatory itemsets and allows users to filter itemsets. \qianwen{ \textbf{RippleSet}~(b) and \textbf{attribute matrix}~(c) supplement each other to support a detailed analysis of discriminatory itemsets.
+RippleSet reveals the discrimination among items that belong to intricately intertwined sets, while the attribute matrix illustrates the details of each itemset. }